Set-valued propagation of chaos for controlled path-dependent McKean-Vlasov SPDEs: Introduction

 Mean field dynamics are usually motivated by particle approximations, cf., e.g., Sznitman's seminal monograph \cite{SnzPoC}.
 It is important to establish this motivation in a rigorous manner.
 For finite dimensional controlled systems, a general limit theory was developed in the paper \cite{LakSIAM17} and extended in \cite{DPT22} to a setup with common noise.
 An infinite dimensional result was recently proved in the paper \cite{C23c} within the variational SPDE framework initiated by Pardoux~\cite{par75} and Krylov--Rozovskii~\cite{krylov_rozovskii}.

 In this paper, we continue this line of research in terms of a limit theory for controlled mean field SPDEs within the semigroup approach of Da Prato and Zabczyk \cite{DaPratoEd1}.
 Our results provide a particle motivation for equations of type \eqref{eq: SPDE intro} with feedback controls, which is a setting in the spirit of the paper \cite{CGKPR23}, albeit using a different control formulation.
-Here, a control process is said to be a {\em feedback control} if it only depends on the state process in a predictable, but possibly path-depended, way.
-We emphasize that it needs {\em not} to be Markovian.
+Here, a control process is said to be a {\em feedback control} if it only depends on the state process in a predictable, but possibly path-dependent, way.
+We emphasize that it needs {\em not} be Markovian.
+At this point, we already highlight that our setting relates naturally to the other important relaxed and weak control frameworks, showing that our results also hold in these formulations.
+Parts of our results also translate to the strong control setup, relating our work to the paper~\cite{CGKPR23}, see Remark~\ref{rem: main1}~(ii) for a discussion.

 To explain our main results, consider a particle system \(X = (X^1, \dots, X^n)\) given by mild solutions to the SPDEs